 There are three bus stations within Surrey, the Friary Bus Station in Guildford, Staines Bus Station and Redhill Bus Station.
+As mentioned previous, the County Council does not own or maintain these sites.
 Surrey County Council provides a local bus planning overview at each bus station to ensure effective operation of bus services and bus stand allocation.
 In addition, bus publicity is provided, and bus stop infrastructure is maintained at all three bus stations.
 The County Council also manages the Real Time Passenger Information (RTPI) system and information displays at Redhill and Guildford bus stations.
 The respective borough councils take responsibility for maintaining the fabric of the bus stations including cleaning.